flower-pot/blog/_posts/2013-11-14-server-config.markdown

 ### ntp system clock

-To syncronize our system clock via ntp we only have to install ntp and ntpdate
+To synchronize our system clock via ntp we only have to install ntp and ntpdate

     apt-get install ntp ntpdate